StephanJ98/Java_MultiThreading_Examples/README.md

     this.name = idThread;
 }
 ```
 And next we redefine the `run()` function.
 Where we only says it to show two messages.
-But if we whant it to make more things is there where to put the instructions.
+But if we want it to make more things is there where to put the instructions.
 ```java
 public void run() {
     System.out.println("Hello you, starting!!!
 [Thread: " + name + " ]");